FoodyFood/virtual-cell-based-architecture/README.md

 [AWS re:Invent 2018: How AWS Minimizes the Blast Radius of Failures (ARC338)](https://youtu.be/swQbA4zub20?si%253DdObFeWYlBGGFm88q)

-## Problems With My Implimentation
+## Problems With My Implementation

-Firstly the cell affinity should be calculated to have as few tenants with a complete common set of cells as other tenants.
+Cell affinity should be calculated to have as few tenants with a complete common set of cells as other tenants.

-The data plane should be separate to the control plane, in my case, the CellManager provides the handler to the cell router each time a request is made.
-The control plane should be able to go down while the data plane sustains operation, a redesign here would be wise.

 There is no balancing when new cells or tenants are added.